openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 The ECC-based encryption is defined here as a KEM.
 This is in contrast to {{?RFC9580}} where the ECC-based encryption is defined as a public-key encryption scheme.

-All elliptic curves for the use in the composite combinations are taken from {{I-D.ietf-openpgp-crypto-refresh}}.
+All elliptic curves for the use in the composite combinations are taken from {{?RFC9580}}.

 For interoperability this extension offers ML-* in composite combinations with the NIST curves P-256, P-384 defined in {{SP800-186}} and the Brainpool curves brainpoolP256r1, brainpoolP384r1 defined in {{RFC5639}}.